MDhewei/MOFF/README.md

     - GMT: aggregated guide-intrinsic mismatch tolerence
     - MDE.sum: aggregated mismatch-dependent off-target effect
     - MOFF.sum: aggregated MOFF score for specific sgRNA

+### 3. MOFF allele: Predict the genome-wide off-target effects for given sgRNAs

+MOFF allele requires the users to input local DNA sequences of a wild-type allele and a mutant allele.
+The two DNA sequences should be of the same length.
+There should be at least one hit of 20bp+PAM(NGG) in the DNA sequence for knockout and the mutation point should be included within the hit.
+If you want to design the sgRNA to specifically target the WT allele, just input DNA sequence of WT as mutant and mutant sequence as wildtype.

+     Arguments of the program:

+     -m MUTANT, --mutant MUTANT
+                Local DNA sequence of mutant allele, at least one hit of 20bp (mutation sites included) followed by PAM (NGG) should be included, if more than one hit is found, MOFF will design sgRNAs based on all possible PAMs.

+     -w WILDTYPE, --wildtype WILDTYPE
+                  Local DNA sequence of wild type allele paired with the mutant allele, which should be the same length as the mutant allele DNA sequence.

+     -p PREFIX, --prefix PREFIX
+                Prefix of the file to save the outputs, in the format PREFIX + _allele_specific_knockouts,
+                default: AlleleTest.

+     -o OUTPUTDIR, --outputdir OUTPUTDIR
+                   Directory to save output files, if no directory is given, a output folder named MOFF_Allele will be generated in current working directory.

+#### Example to run MOFF allele

+    For example two mutant for DNMT3a:
+    ACTGACGTCTCCAACATGAGC|CGC|TTGGCGAGGCAGAGACTGCT (WT)
+    ACTGACGTCTCCAACATGAGC|tGC|TTGGCGAGGCAGAGACTGCT (R882C)
+    ACTGACGTCTCCAACATGAGC|CaC|TTGGCGAGGCAGAGACTGCT (R882H)

+    1).
+To knockout R882C allele
+    MOFF allele -m ACTGACGTCTCCAACATGAGCTGCTTGGCGAGGCAGAGACTGCT -w ACTGACGTCTCCAACATGAGCCGCTTGGCGAGGCAGAGACTGCT -p R882C

+    2).
+To knockout R882H allele
+    MOFF allele -m ACTGACGTCTCCAACATGAGCCACTTGGCGAGGCAGAGACTGCT -w ACTGACGTCTCCAACATGAGCCGCTTGGCGAGGCAGAGACTGCT -p R882H

+    3).
+To knockout WT in R882C cell
+    MOFF allele -m ACTGACGTCTCCAACATGAGCCGCTTGGCGAGGCAGAGACTGCT -w ACTGACGTCTCCAACATGAGCTGCTTGGCGAGGCAGAGACTGCT -p WTinR882C

+    4).
+To knockout WT in R882H cell
+    MOFF allele -m ACTGACGTCTCCAACATGAGCCGCTTGGCGAGGCAGAGACTGCT -w ACTGACGTCTCCAACATGAGCCACTTGGCGAGGCAGAGACTGCT -p WTinR882H

+#### Columns of Output table

+    - sgRNA: all the possible sgRNAs selected for allele-specific knockouts
+    - DNA_KO: DNA target of allele you want to knockout, usually it is the mutant allele
+    - DNA_NA: DNA target of allele you want to keep, usually it is the wild-type allele
+    - GMT: Guide-intrinsic mismatch tolerence for the designed sgRNA
+    - MOFF_KO: the predicted MOFF score to target the DNA-KO
+    - MOFF_NA: the predicted MOFF score to target the DNA-NA
+    - MOFF_ratio: the ratio between MOFF_NA/MOFF_KO

+**To knockout desired allele, please select sgRNA with a high MOFF_KO score to knockout (MOFF_KO > 0.5 is suggested)**

+**To maintain specificity of sgRNA, please select sgRNA with low MOFF_NA relative to MOFF_KO (MOFF_ratio < 0.2 is suggested)**